Alliant Energy (NASDAQ:LNT) Releases FY 2024 Earnings Guidance

-Alliant Energy (NASDAQ:LNT – Get Free Report) issued an update on its FY 2024 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of 2.990-3.060 for the period, compared to the consensus estimate of 3.060.
+Alliant Energy (NASDAQ:LNT – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
+The company provided earnings per share guidance of 2.990-3.060 for the period, compared to the consensus earnings per share estimate of 3.060.
 The company issued revenue guidance of -.
 Alliant Energy also updated its FY 2025 guidance to 3.150-3.250 EPS.

 Alliant Energy Stock Down 3.8 %

 Alliant Energy (NASDAQ:LNT – Get Free Report) last announced its quarterly earnings results on Thursday, October 31st.
-The company reported $1.15 EPS for the quarter, beating the consensus estimate of $1.10 by $0.05.
-The company had revenue of $1.08 billion for the quarter, compared to analyst estimates of $1.08 billion.
+The company reported $1.15 earnings per share for the quarter, topping the consensus estimate of $1.10 by $0.05.
+The firm had revenue of $1.08 billion during the quarter, compared to analysts’ expectations of $1.08 billion.
 Alliant Energy had a net margin of 16.66% and a return on equity of 10.62%.
-The firm’s revenue was up .4% on a year-over-year basis.
-During the same period in the prior year, the firm posted $1.05 earnings per share.
-As a group, sell-side analysts expect that Alliant Energy will post 3.05 earnings per share for the current fiscal year.
+The company’s revenue was up .4% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned $1.05 EPS.
+Equities research analysts forecast that Alliant Energy will post 3.05 earnings per share for the current year.

 About Alliant Energy